 In this course of study, students earn both a BA and MS degree in less time than it generally takes to complete the two degrees separately.

-The BA/MS degree is intended for students who desire a more quantitative master's-level training in economics, with the aim of pursuing a career in rigorous financial analysis and in international economics; industrial economics; economics consulting; quantitative risk management in a financial institution; teaching at the university level; performing research at a government agency or think tank; or preparing to enter a PhD program in economics or a related business field.
+The BA/MS in Econometrics & Quantitative Economics degree is intended for students who desire a more quantitative master's-level training in economics, with the aim of pursuing a career in rigorous financial analysis and in international economics; industrial economics; economics consulting; quantitative risk management in a financial institution; teaching at the university level; performing research at a government agency or think tank; or preparing to enter a PhD program in economics or a related business field.

 Interested students should consult the Director of Undergraduate Studies and the Assistant Director of the MS Program as early as possible in their decision-making process in order to develop a sequence of coursework that is appropriate to their interests and objectives.
 Students must meet the requirements of both the BA and MS portions of the program.

-150 credit hours are required for the combined BA/MS degree.
+141 credit hours are required for the combined BA/MS EQE degree.

 Substitutions and Waivers

-BA/MS students may choose the general MS track or one of two specializations:
+BA/MS EQE students may choose the General Economics track or one of two specializations: